Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Conclusion

 \section{Conclusion}

 The present study uses influenza pandemic as a natural experiment to investigate mortality selection \textit{in utero} by utilizing the comprehensive birth registration records from the beginning of the 20th century of Japan.
 I find that fetal influenza exposure during the first trimester of the pregnancy period has a negative impact on the proportion of males at birth.
-Mechanism analysis provides evidence that the reduction in male births is associated with the negative mortality selection \textit{in utero} rather than the positive selection into birth.
+Mechanism analysis provides evidence that the reduction in male births is associated with a scarring mechanism under which the distribution of fetal health endowment shifted to the left.
 Therefore, the present study reveals the channel to support a growing body of literature exploring the adverse long-run effects of fetal influenza exposure.

 Using aggregate prefecture-level data, however, makes it difficult to precisely identify the actual assignments of the exposure at the individual level.
 Although I use an appropriate set of weights for the analyses, the estimated effects found in this study are therefore considered to be the lower bounds rather than the true unobserved treatment effects.
-Notwithstanding this limitation, my main results show the non-negligible impacts of the pandemic on the fetal health endowment that are robust to the confounding factors and potential endogenous responses.
+Similarly, the aggregation also makes it difficult to separate the scarring effect via infection and selection effect via maternal mental stress.
+In addition, this study neither theorizes the case of multi-fetus pregnancy nor of fragile females, which has been recently accepted argument in biological science \citep{Catalano2021emph, Kolk:2016ajhb, Wu2021hr}.
+One should also be careful that the recent reproductive suppression literature is less likely to support the male-specific selection induced by exogenous stressors in the early gestation period \citep{Orzack2015pnas}.
+Notwithstanding these limitations, my main results show the non-negligible impacts of the pandemic on the fetal health endowment that are robust to the confounding factors and potential endogenous responses.